The rulebook is currently under construction - 1/17/25

 A player wins when their opponent is unable to make a move.
 This happens when all their tiles are either dead, or covered up by other player's tiles.
 Tiles are completely disabled while covered.
 Here blue has won by covering all of yellow's tiles.

 Imagine a game of chess.
 The board is flat.
 Positional advantage is determined entirely by tiles' attacks.
-In Arborius, it's determined by terrain, which is made up of the tiles themselves.
+In Arborius, it's determined by terrain, which is made up of other tiles.

 With high ground advantage, players fight to control more valuable positions in the playspace.
 Controlling the top of a stack allows the entire column to be moved or rotated at once.